mxnctblt/holbertonschool-web_back_end/user_authentication_service/README.md

 The request is expected to contain the session ID as a cookie with key "session_id".

 Find the user with the requested session ID.
 If the user exists destroy the session and redirect the user to GET /.
 If the user does not exist, respond with a 403 HTTP status.

+### Task 15.
+User profile

+In this task, you will implement a profile function to respond to the GET /profile route.

+The request is expected to contain a session_id cookie.
+Use it to find the user.
+If the user exist, respond with a 200 HTTP status and the following JSON payload:
+`{"email": "<user email>"}`

+If the session ID is invalid or the user does not exist, respond with a 403 HTTP status.